Ahlswede–Daykin inequality

 The Ahlswede–Daykin inequality can be used to provide a short proof of both the Holley inequality and the FKG inequality.
 It also implies the XYZ inequality.

 For a proof, see the original article (Ahlswede & Daykin 1978) or (Alon & Spencer 2000).

 Generalizations

 The "four functions theorem" was independently generalized to 2k functions in (Aharoni & Keich 1996) and (Rinott & Saks 1991).

+History

+The story of the discovery of the Ahlswede–Daykin inequality was described in the Introduction to the A. Ahlswede et al. book:

+"The history of the idea of the AD-inequality is very interesting.
+As Daykin came to a visit to Bielefeld, Ahlswede was just wallpapering.
+He stood on the ladder, and Daykin wanted to tell him from a newly proven inequality.
+The declaration was complicated, and Ahlswede said that probably a more general (and easier) theorem should hold.
+He made directly—on the ladder—a proposal which already was the AD-inequality."